DemomanApp/DemoMan/readme.md

 Prerequisites: [node.js](https://nodejs.org/en/download/) and npm (included in node.js).

-Then, clone the repository and run `npm install`.
+Clone the repository and run `npm install`.

 Start the program by running `npm start`.